 - The University’s rich and extensive print, online and manuscript collections, gathered over 100 years and added to all the time, attract students and scholars from around the world.

 - The University is planning an additional undergraduate library development with 1,000 more seats, as well as group, quiet and silent study spaces and dedicated IT zones.
-Housing over 3.5m items, including print and online books, journals and special collections, it is due to be completed by 2015.
+It is due to be completed by 2015.

 - Students can also access over 35,000 online journals from home, halls or anywhere else.